google/u2f-ref-code/README.md

 8080.
 Run this class as a regular Java application (right click, select *Run As* and *Java Application*).
 Note that you need to have the U2F extension installed in Chrome in order for the demo app to talk to your U2F token.

+### U2F-GAE-Demo

+The u2f-gae-demo project is a sample application built on the Google Appengine web platform which demonstrates a possible UX for user interaction with U2F in a web page.

+As above, after importing the project into Eclipse you might have to adjust JDK versions, AppEngine SDK version, etc. Once everything compiles, you can run the Appengine server locally and point Google Chrome at http://localhost:8888/.
+The built-in support for U2F in Google Chrome only works on HTTPS sites.
+To test the app on (the non-https origin) http://localhost:8888, you need to do the following:

+* Quit Google Chrome.
+* Re-start Google Chrome with the `--show-component-extension-options` command-line flag.
+* Navigate to chrome://extensions and find the CryptoTokenExtension.
+* Click on "background page".
+This will open a Developer Tools window, including a Console.
+* In the console, type:

+	`HTTP_ORIGINS_ALLOWED = true;`

+* Then, point your browser at http://localhost:8888/
+* Having a U2F token ready, click on "Register U2F Authenticator" and follow the instructions.

+You can deploy this Appengine app to your own domain by changing the application name in `u2f-gae-demo/war/WEB-INF/appengine-web.xml`.